philsf-biostat/SAR-2018-006-JM/results/kinetics.md

-# Analysis of vaccine potency
+# Analysis of virus kinetics

 # Methods